- Reader in Nuclear Engineering group, department of mechanical engineering: September 2022-Current.

 - 2007-12 Royal Academy of Engineering/EPSRC Research Fellowship

-Dr Eaton's research interests encompass: uncertainty quantification, random processes, random noise, radiation transport in multiphase materials, high performance computing (HPC), GPUs and multicore distributed computing algorithms, nuclear reactor physics, radiation shielding, nuclear criticality safety assessment, nuclear security and safeguards, space nuclear thermal propulsion and microscale nuclear reactors, fissile liquid and powder modelling, Generation IV NPP technology, SMR NPP technology, computational radiation transport (CRT), computational fluid dynamics (CFD) and nuclear thermal-hydraulics, radiation detection technology, generative design optimisation. severe accident and nuclear safety, nuclear design optimisation, artificial neural networks (ANN), low source start-up and power ascension and radionuclide transport.
+Dr Eaton's research interests encompass: stochastic PDEs, uncertainty quantification, random processes, reactor noise, radiation transport in multiphase materials, high performance computing (HPC), GPUs and multicore distributed computing algorithms, radiative transfer, nuclear reactor physics, radiation shielding, nuclear criticality safety assessment, nuclear security and safeguards, space nuclear thermal propulsion and microscale nuclear reactors, fissile liquid and powder modelling, Generation IV NPP technology, SMR NPP technology, computational radiation transport (CRT), computational fluid dynamics (CFD) and nuclear thermal-hydraulics, radiation detection technology, generative design optimisation. severe accident and nuclear safety, nuclear design optimisation, artificial neural networks (ANN), low source start-up and power ascension and radionuclide transport.

 Matthew is the NEA databank representative for Imperial College and as such deals with the dissemination of nuclear data, computer programs and associated documentation.